Permissions and Copyright

 You are solely responsible for determining the copyright status of any materials you may wish to use, to investigate the owner of the copyright, and to obtain permission for your intended use.
 If the content in question is under copyright, permission to publish should be sought from the owners of rights, typically the creator or the heir to the creator's estate.
 Permission to examine born-digital materials or printed copies is not an authorization to publish.
-If Special Collections is the copyright holder, you must apply for permission to Publish, Broadcast, or Quote.
+If Special Collections is the copyright holder, you must apply for permission to Publish, Quote, Broadcast, or Exhibit.

 Public Domain and Fair Use

 Special Collections welcomes you to use materials in the public domain and to make fair use of copyrighted materials as defined by copyright law.

 You do not need to obtain permission to use materials in the public domain.
 (Cornell University publishes a chart that may help you to identify what is and is not in the public domain in the United States.)

 The United States copyright law contains an exception for fair use of copyrighted materials, which includes the use of protected materials for certain purposes of teaching, scholarship, research, criticism, commentary, and news reporting.
 For guidelines on the fair use exception, please refer to the Website of the United States Copyright Office.

 You are solely responsible for determining whether your use is fair and for responding to any claims that may arise from your use.
 By using materials from our websites, you agree and warrant that your use will not violate the rights of the Special Collections or any other person or entity.